hmc-cs-131/cs131-course-notes/markdown/lec01.md

 It is important to acknowledge that this list predominantly features male language designers, and most are of white ethnicity.
 While programming languages are not limited to specific genders or ethnicities, the lack of diversity raises questions about the potential impact on language design and biases in the industry.

-## Conclusion
-Programming languages are powerful tools that enable us to express computations and tackle complex problems.
-In CS 131, our goal is to delve into the fundamental principles and concepts that form the foundation of programming languages.
-By developing a deep understanding of these principles and gaining proficiency in functional programming, we can enhance our skills as programmers.
-This proficiency allows us to harness the unique strengths of various languages and approach problem-solving from diverse perspectives.
-With this knowledge, we can become more effective and versatile programmers, equipped to tackle the challenges of the ever-evolving programming landscape.